project-gemmi/gemmi/docs/utils.rst

 with the content of both crd and rst.

 Refmac developers call this file an *intermediate* or *prepared* file.
-We sometimes call it also a *topology* file, because that's how similar intermediate file is called in GROMACS (molecular dynamics software).
+We sometimes call it also a *topology* file, because that's how a similar intermediate file is called in GROMACS (molecular dynamics software).

 .. literalinclude:: prep-help.txt